truncatedAvocados/thesis-server/STYLE-GUIDE.md

+# Truncated 'Cados' Style Guide

+Taken from Hack Reactor Style Guide.
+Add some rules around ES6 in React later on!

 ### Indentation

 When writing any block of code that is logically subordinate to the line immediately before and after it, that block should be indented two spaces more than the surrounding lines